summer2048/Jump-Ball-Territory-War/README.md

 # Final-Project Group 19
 ## How to run
-We run it in Windows system, using mingw and 'make' command.
+Windows system: using mingw and 'make' command.
+(If openGL or mingw terminal was not installed yet, see Getting Started Windows for help)

+Mac users are going to download Xcode and launch in Xcode.

 ## Group Members
 Mengfei Liang (Liangm17, 400227110)